You are using an ad blocker...

 Step 4: look for opportunities/ solutions to optimize and create value

 After you have completed the value chain analysis it is important to determine what activities are to be optimized in order to create added value.

 - Porter, M. E. (2001).
 The value chain and competitive advantage.
-Understanding Business Processes, 1st edn.
-Routledge (November 2000).
+Understanding Business Processes.
+Routledge.

-- Porter, M. E., & Millar, V. E. (1985).
+- Porter, M. E. & Millar, V. E. (1985).
 How information gives you competitive advantage.

 How to cite this article:

 Van Vliet, V. (2010).
 Porter’s Value Chain Analysis.
-Retrieved [insert date] from ToolsHero: http://www.toolshero.com/management/value-chain-analysis-porter
+Retrieved [insert date] from ToolsHero: https://www.toolshero.com/management/value-chain-analysis-porter/

 Add a link to this page on your website:

-<a href=”http://www.toolshero.com/management/value-chain-analysis-porter”>ToolsHero.com: Porter’s Value Chain Analysis</a>
+<a href=”https://www.toolshero.com/management/value-chain-analysis-porter/”>ToolsHero.com: Porter’s Value Chain Analysis</a>

 Did you find this article interesting?

 Your rating is more than welcome or share this article via Social media!